moshetanzer/nuxt-browser-to-server-logs/README.md

 - Captures browser logs and forwards to server terminal.
 - Filters out suspense, ssr logs automatically.
 - Uses websockets.
-- Allows you to just focus on server terminal (in VS Code) instead if having to keep on opening browser logs.
+- Allows you to just focus on server terminal (in your IDE or 4th screen ;)) instead of having to keep on opening and chasing browser logs.
 - Prefixes all browser logs with [BROWSER].
-- Uses youch to beautify error logs in terminal.
 - Strips styling for clean log output in terminal.
 - Zero config just install and you good to go 🚀.